 You know the little chat icons you see in the bottom right hand corner of web apps like MailerLite, Dubsado, and so many others?

 Have you ever wished that you could have something like that too, but can't afford the expense or just don't want to pay for it yet?

-I've got you covered then, because I'm going to show you how to install the Facebook Messenger plugin on your Squarespace website in about 5 minutes, for FREE!
+I've gotchu fam!
+I'm going to show you how to install the Facebook Messenger plugin on your Squarespace website in about 5 minutes, for FREE!

 First things first, make sure you're logged into your Squarespace website and your business Facebook page (I can’t say whether this works or not using a personal FB page, but I’d imagine not).

 Go to your Facebook Business Page

 01 Click on Settings in the top right.

 02 Click on Messenger Platform, from the menu on the left.